Travel Guide to Sri Lanka

 Booking Your Flight

 U.S. travelers will fly into Bandaranaike International Airport (CMB), about 45–90 minutes north of Colombo.
 We recommend booking at least 3–6 months in advance for better prices and availability.
+There are several travel services to find great flight and hotel fares, we find Skyscanner to have the best rates.
 You’ll likely connect through major international airlines such as:

 How Long to Stay:

+As long as you want!
 We suggest arriving 2–3 days before the wedding so you can recover from jet lag, settle in, and relax.
-A 7–10 day stay is ideal if you’d like to explore more of the country.
+A 7–10 day stay is ideal if you’d like to explore more of Sri Lanka!

 Hotels in Colombo